SKULSHADY/material-rounded-theme/README.md

 If you do not want to use the JavaScript module resource, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

-**NOTE**: color themes created this way will not apply to iframes such as the HACS and Add-ons pages.
-It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.
-It will also be superceded by any themes set using the companion JavaScript module.
-Some users have reported that stylesheets do not work on their Home Assistant frontends due to a possible browser bug unrelated to this theme or its companion module.

 1. Navigate to [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
 2. Choose your theme colors.
 You can skip picking fonts, they are not saved to the exported files.